reuben7t/Blinkesh/README.md

 Uh so, basically reinvented fiber optics but made it infinitely worse.
 We take a tiny 5x5 pixel image (or any file for that matter), mash it into 1s and 0s, and violently blink a flashlight at a cheap LDR sensor hiding inside a darker chamber or hollowed-out pen tube.
 It takes a solid 20 seconds to transmit a single low-res smiley face.
 If someone sneezes, breathes too hard, or walks past the table, this entire JPEG/file is sent to the shadow realm. x_x

 ### The Problem (that doesn't exist)
-Brudda, imagine this - you send data over WiFi, no drama, no suspense. bruh.
+Imagine this - you send data over WiFi, no drama, no suspense. bruh.
 And also, apparently BT/WiFi uses invisible Radio Waves, but how can you be sure?
 (Source: Pep Guardiola's Hair ahh moment).
 Scratch allat, I need to physically see my bits.